 Sulari Gentill’s Rowland ‘Rowly’ Sinclair is a member of a wealthy, ‘blueblood’ family in 1930’s New South Wales.
 His conservative older brother, Wilfred, runs the family business.
 But Rowly has a very different view of life.
 He’s a ‘gentleman artist,’ and his closest friends are also artists, or writers.
 While Rowly himself lives a mostly conventional lifestyle, his friends really don’t.
 They keep the hours they want, dress in ways that suit them, and don’t hold as much with traditional social structure.
 Their politics are unconventional, too.
 All of that sometimes puts Rowly at odds with Wilfred, who’s more comfortable with traditional ways of thinking and living.

 Bohemian lifestyles and unconventional views can make for a really interesting community of people.
 And those communities can add richness to a crime novel or series.
 There are many more of them in crime fiction than I have space to discuss (right, fans of Elly Griffiths’ Max Mephisto series?).
 But these examples should give you a sense of how bohemian communities fit into the genre.
 Which ones have stayed with you?

-*NOTE: The title of this post is a line from Paul McCartney’s Wonderful Christmastime.
+*NOTE: The title of this post is the title of a song by the Dandy Warhols.